cehteh/unsynn/README.md

 this by leaving out the actual grammar implementations and doing only minimal [error](Parse#errors) handling.

-reporting.
 In exchange it offers simple composeable Parsers and ergonomic Parser construction.
 Grammars will be implemented in their own crates (see unsynn-rust).

 It is primarily intended use is when one wants to create proc macros for rust that define their own grammar or need only sparse rust parsers.